Skip to Main Content

 The purpose of DigitalCommons@UMaine is to provide long-term access to the scholarly and creative output of University of Maine faculty and staff.
 Consult this suite of tutorial pages to learn how to archive your work.

-Step 2: Confirm each submission was created while the author/creator worked or studied at the University of Maine.
+Step 2: Confirm each submission was created while working or studying at the University of Maine.

-Step 3: For published articles, search Sherpa/RoMEO for copyright policies of the appropriate journals.
-For guidance using this resource, continue reading this page.
+Step 3: For published articles, search Sherpa Romeo for copyright policies of the appropriate journals.
 For assistance with copyright checking, please contact your Subject Specialist.

-Step 6: For book chapters and conference proceedings, contact the appropriate publisher to request copyright permission.
+Step 5: For book chapters and conference proceedings, contact the appropriate publisher to request copyright permission.
 Download a letter template, in pdf format, available from Fogler Library.
-Copies of letters granting copyright approval must be sent to: Technical Services, 5729 Fogler Library, Orono, ME 04469-5729.
+Copies of letters granting copyright approval must be sent to kimberly.sawtelle@maine.edu.

 Questions about checking copyrights?
 Contact your Subject Specialist for assistance.